pallor333/codewars/HackerRank.md

 **Explanation**

-Each of the resulting values

-represents the number of times appeared in .
+Each of the resulting values result[i] represents the number of times i appeared in arr.